Understanding the Psychology of Conspiracy Theories: Part 1

 But the question touches on exactly how I like to think about conspiracy theories, which is that they begin with a rejection of authoritative accounts and generally accepted beliefs.

 That makes conspiracy theories different from, for example, religious beliefs that are grounded in faith and arguably a wish to believe.
-Conspiracy theories, in contrast, start with disbelief in conventional wisdom in favor of a kind of secret, malevolent, “real story” that’s being hidden from the public though some cover-up.
+Conspiracy theories, in contrast, start with disbelief in conventional wisdom in favor of a kind of secret, malevolent, “real story” that’s being hidden from the public through some cover-up.
 There’s good evidence that this disbelief is rooted in mistrust, although I think that’s an underappreciated aspect of how conspiracy theories arise.

 What does it really mean to believe in something on a psychological level?